dalenewman/Cfg-NET/README.md

 #### Modifiers

-- `IRootModifier` can do it all.
-It is passed the root-level node.
-It can add, modify, and delete anything it wants to in that node.
+- `IRootModifier` is passed the root-level node.
+It can add, modify, and delete anything.
 - `IGlobalModifier` can modify any properties' value.
 It is passed the attribute's name and value and is expected to return a value.